Health and well-being

 Dean's Advisory Committee on Health and Well-being

-In 2017, the Dean of the Faculty of Applied Health Sciences (now Faculty of Health) established the Dean's Advisory Committee on Health and Well-being with a mandate to gather information about challenges, barriers, facilitators, and resources for supporting health and well-being.
+The Dean's Advisory Committee on Health and Well-being was established in 2017 with a mandate to gather information about challenges, barriers, facilitators, and resources for supporting health and well-being.

-The Advisory works toward the development of tangible recommendations and resources for supporting health and well-being among students, staff, and faculty from across the Faculty of Health.
+The committee works toward the development of tangible recommendations and resources for supporting health and well-being among students, staff, and faculty from across the Faculty of Health.

 Dimensions of Wellness